 Strategies for Combating China's Plan to "Win without Fighting"

 Kerry K. Gershaneck

+paperback | 6 x 9 | 216 pp.

-The People's Republic of China (PRC) is at war with the world.
+About the Book The People's Republic of China (PRC) is at war with the world.
 It is a war fought mostly for control and influence, using coercion, corruption, and violent covert operations.
 The PRC prefers to win this war by never having to fire a shot, but its increasingly powerful military and paramilitary forces loom ominously in the background in support of its expanding war of influence.
 In Political Warfare, Professor Kerry K. Gershaneck describes how the PRC employs political warfare as its primary weapon to destroy its adversaries, including the United States and many of its allied and partner nations.
 Failure to understand China's political warfare and how to confront it may well lead to America's strategic defeat before initiation of armed conflict or to operational defeat of U.S. military forces on the battlefield.
 Ultimately, Gershaneck argues in this detailed study, the United States must relearn how to fight on the political warfare battlefield to identify, deter, counter, and defeat this existential threat.

-Praise for Political Warfare

-"[Political Warfare is] the mental equivalent of physical boot camp training-it introduces you to the fight and teaches you the tactics and the strategies needed to defend yourself, and hopefully win.
-If you think the fight doesn't involve you, the book shows you why you are already in the ring, and likely losing." ~ Cleo Paskal, Sunday Guardian
+Praise for Political Warfare "[Political Warfare is] the mental equivalent of physical boot camp training-it introduces you to the fight and teaches you the tactics and the strategies needed to defend yourself, and hopefully win.
+If you think the fight doesn't involve you, the book shows you why you are already in the ring, and likely losing." ~ Cleo Paskal, Sunday Guardian "Gershaneck provides an in-depth account of the PRC's political warfare, illuminating its history, goals, and tactics.
+He also delves into case studies of Chinese political warfare operations designed to undermine Taiwan and Thailand, though his framework for understanding the PRC's political warfare can also be applied to other countries facing PRC pressure." ~ Global Taiwan Instititute